Andy Mossack travels to Israel to review the Waldorf-Astoria Jerusalem, following a six-year renovation.

 With due respect to my magical doorman, stepping inside the lobby was a different matter entirely.
 A stunning landscape of white marble and elaborate furnishings led through to a glorious atrium made of pale Jerusalem stone, so high, it looked, rather fittingly for Jerusalem I thought, like it was reaching toward heaven.

-The hotel may be new, a six year labour of love from Israeli architect Yehuda Feigin and Turkish interior designer Sinan Kafadar, but its roots date back to 1929 when as The Palace, it was heralded as Jerusalem’s very first luxury hotel.
+The Waldorf-Astoria Jerusalem may be new, a six-year labour of love from Israeli architect Yehuda Feigin and Turkish interior designer Sinan Kafadar, but its roots date back to 1929 when as The Palace, it was heralded as Jerusalem’s very first luxury hotel.
 Just a few minutes’ walk from the ancient walls of Jaffa Gate in the Old City, it was an iconic beginning.
 Sadly, this glorious birth was short lived as a hotel, but after years of decline, it’s purchase by the Reichmann family bought the grand old lady a new lease of life.

 I had to admit, in the sudden silence that prevailed, I missed Jason.